 - Database secret key

-- Database password
+- · Database password

 - SSH keys

 - Compute node root password

 - VPN password

-- User API secret key
+- · User API secret key

 - VNC password

 CloudPlatform uses the Java Simplified Encryption (JASYPT) library.
 The data values are encrypted and decrypted using a database secret key, which is stored in one of CloudPlatform's internal properties files along with the database password.
-The other encrypted values listed above (SSH keys, etc.) are in the CloudPlatform internal database.
+The other encrypted values listed above, such as SSH keys, are in the CloudPlatform internal database.